 Karen Summer, Teacher

-Karen Summer, Teacher Karen has taught two Introduction to Insight Meditation courses since January, 2016 and will offer another one starting in April, ’17.
+Karen Summer, Teacher Karen has taught three Introduction to Insight Meditation courses since January, 2016.
 She has had an ongoing meditation practice since 1994 when she began sitting with Tara Brach’s sangha in Washington, D.C.
 She still remembers the “Ah-h!” experiences of reading Buddhism Without Beliefs, then A Path With Heart.
 Continued practice encouraged her to include mindfulness techniques in her work at the time as an out-patient nurse in psychiatry.

 She returned to the Upper Valley in 2000 and immediately began to sit regularly with Doreen Schweizer and attend her dharma classes.
 She has attended 19 courses of 3 or more days at the Barre Center for Buddhist Studies and many retreats at Insight Meditation Society.
 In the past 5 years, she has had the privilege of undertaking 4 separate retreats, varying in length from 21 to 28 days.
-Her favorite teachers are her friends in Valley Insight, Doreen, Peg, Taraniya (Gloria Ambrosia), Ven.
-Analayo, and Akincano.
+Her favorite teachers are her friends in Valley Insight, Doreen Schweizer, Peg Meyer, Taraniya (Gloria Ambrosia), Ven.
+Analayo, and Akincano Marc Weber.

 Karen participated in the meetings in 2002 that resulted in the founding of Valley Insight’s Advisory Board and was a strongly committed and very active member of the board until 2014.
 She viewed service on the board as a tangible way to live the dharma.
 She maintains VIMS’ website and represents Valley Insight on the United Valley Interfaith Project’s Executive Council, currently serving as 2nd VP, with primary responsibility for the Micah Celebration.
 She is a graduate of Vassar College and has a B.S. in Nursing from the U. of Maryland.